cprepos/jwt/README.md

 "cd jwt && npm install"

 Test:
 "npm test" // This will turn on REDIS, dynamoDB and Express server concurrently (not meant for production) and run a full end to end test.
 This will only work in windows as that is the REDIS package I have added to this.
 For linux REDIS setup instructions go to https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis.
+NOTE: BE SURE TO BIND REDIS TO LOCALHOST (instructions included in link).